-Life In Croatia: Getting Ready To Start School As An Expat In Croatia
+Getting Ready To Start School As An Expat In Croatia

 I’ve written loads about Croatia (and other places), like where to go, what to see, what you need to eat and of course my experiences about being a foreigner living in Croatia.

-After 6 years of living in Croatia, our family is about to hit a huge milestone – and it brings me to a new topic to write about.
+After six years of living in Croatia, our family is about to hit a huge milestone – and it brings me to a new topic to write about.